NCATS-Gamma/robokop/README.md

-# PROTOCOP Ranking and User Interface
+# ROBOKOP Ranking and User Interface

-The answer ranking and user interface modules for PROTOCOP, a submission for the NCATS Reasoner.
+The answer ranking and user interface modules for ROBOKOP, a submission for the NCATS Reasoner.

 ![Example Knowledge graph](./cover.png?raw=true)